-4. Programs would maximize the use of Southtowne funds by avoiding duplication of effort with other community services.
-Rather, Southtowne would develop areas where we believed there was an important need, use existing partner community organizations to help us serve those in need, and bridge the gaps in available community services.
+These programs maximize the use of Southtowne funds by avoiding duplicating efforts of other community services offered.
+Southtowne Rotary developed areas of service where we believe there exist important needs, using existing community partners with whom we help serve people in need and bridge the gaps existing in community services offered by other organizations.

 - 15th Night – RAN: Provide emergency supplies help keep homeless youth safe and well.

 - 4J McKenney-Vento: Provide much-needed school supplies for homeless students.

 - 4J ECCO Highschool: Aid young adults apply for and receive their Oregon State Identification Card.

 - Hosea Drop-In Center: Cook and provide meals as part of a rotation of volunteer organizations to homeless young adults who find refuge at the Hosea Drop-In Center.

 - SVDP’s Youth House: Providing food every week to the residents of this facility for homeless females ages 16-18.